zhill/enterprise-docs/content/docs/using/cli_usage/policies/_index.md

 ## Introduction

-Policies are central to the concept of Anchore Engine, this article provides information on how to create, delete, update, and describe policies using the Anchore CLI to interact with a running Anchore Engine deployment.
+Policies are central to the concept of Anchore Enterprise, this article provides information on how to create, delete, update, and describe policies using the Anchore CLI to interact with a running Anchore Enterprise deployment.

-At a high-level Anchore Engine consumes policies store in a Policy Bundle that contain:
+At a high-level Anchore Enterprise consumes policies store in a Policy Bundle that contain:

 - Policies
 - Whitelists